Skip to content

 Data Management

-Navigate to Settings → Data Management to manage your data (Owner access only).
+Navigate to Settings → Data Management to export or delete your data (Owner access only).

 Data Overview